fluree/developers-site/docs/reference/http/examples.md

 All queries in SQL syntax should be issued through the `/fdb/[NETWORK-NAME]/[DBNAME-OR-DBID]/sql` endpoint.
-If you do not have `fdb-open-api` set to true (it is true by default), then you'll need to sign your query ([signing queries](/concepts/identity/signatures.md#signed-queries)).
+If you do not have `fdb-api-open` set to true (it is true by default), then you'll need to sign your query ([signing queries](/concepts/identity/signatures.md#signed-queries)).